Skip to content

 /logs

-The logs data source is the default dataset in the default dataspace.
+The logs dataset is the default selection in the default dataspace.
 It contains your ingested log data and is the starting point for most log investigations.

 When you select logs, you can query with Lucene or DataPrime, apply filters, group results, and visualize log distributions.